condron/es-workshop/README.md

 Play with the application, there's alot more you can do.
 Note how the `EventStore` instance is injected into `TodoService` and how it is used to access the EventStore Connection via `this.eventStore.connection`.
 This class comes from the [node-event-store-client](https://github.com/nicdex/node-eventstore-client#readme) which you can refer to for other things you'd like to do.

+Other things to try:

+- Consider receiving _Command_ events to perform the tasks that the REST endpoints are doing.
+You can generate these events through _Postamn_ or _Insomnia_ or even _curl_
+- Consider a competing subscription pattern where your service is cooperating with other workloads to work on an event stream.
+Use _Persisten Subscriptions_ for this

 ## License

 Nest is [MIT licensed](LICENSE).